 Each of them has different pros and cons, so let’s take a look at them in more detail below.

 Also known as parchment paper, will provide you heat-resistant, non-stick surface.
-It is a solid choice as a substitute for slow cooker liner, but it has its cons.
+It is a solid choice as a substitute for a slow cooker liner, but it has its cons.

 Since we as people tend to be lazy and product creators try to cater to this laziness, we tend to forget that most baking papers today are pre-cut, so if you go for something like Reynolds Kitchens Non-Stick Baking Parchment Paper Sheets you are getting great value for your money, but you are short, most of the time, on the sides of your slow cooker, so the contents are sticking onto them and it is just getting worse and worse.